NandhaKishorM/Covid-19-drug-discovery-using-RNN-LSTMS-stack-augmented-RNN-and-RL-powered-by-Microsoft-Azure/README.md

 * Afer getting the ligand we will test the binding affinty with covid-19 protein using PyRx.
 * We are studying the genomics sequence which may helps as a policy function to generate better molecules
 * We are also working on the practical side effects of the drugs that are going to design using GUI, which will helps to fine tune our model.
-* we need the cloud AI GPU and analytics to power-up the process, which we are expecting from this hackathon

 # REQUIREMENTS: